hexops/vecty/docs/rendering.md

-# Rendering: How it works
+# Rendering: how it works

 TODO(slimsag): write this :)